jstz-dev/jstz/docs/first_steps.md

 ## Hello World

-`jstz` is a JavaScript runtime for Tezos 2.0 that aims to be compatible with web conventions.
+`jstz` is a JavaScript runtime for Tezos smart optimistic rollups that aims to be compatible with web conventions.
 `jstz` additionally has support for TypeScript, as our example below highlights.

 In this example, the smart function takes a HTTP `Request` object and returns a `Response` object